When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 There’s no better introduction to Hokkaido than its biggest city, Sapporo.
 Compared to other Japanese cities, this northernly Japanese city gets little attention.
 And it’s not so surprising as Sapporo lacks the historical significance of Japan’s other major cities.
 In fact, Sapporo’s only been around since the mid-19th century!

 That’s not to say a visit to Sapporo is any less appealing.
 What Sapporo lacks in ancient history, it makes up for by painting a compelling portrait of modern Japan.
-Through and through, it’s a Japanese city par excellence.
 It delights travelers with its food & drink, shopping, and nightlife as well as any town of its stature.

 Plus, its location isn’t so shabby.
-Diving into some of the best day trips from Sapporo, you’ll discover everything Hokkaido is famous for, from its swoon-worthy mountain scenery to its relaxing onsen towns.
+Diving into some of the popular day trips from Sapporo, you’ll discover everything Hokkaido is famous for, from its swoon-worthy mountain scenery to its relaxing onsen towns.

 Although it might seem like a lot, give yourself at least 4 days in Sapporo.
 The journey to Hokkaido is often a long one, so you’ll want to unwind a bit and not push yourself too much.